"By

 Maximiliana, works by C.M.
 Mayo, and works for writers.

-As a niche publisher
+As a niche publisher,

-to our readers.
-In other words, you will be able to purchase
+we bring our books directly to our readers.
+In other words, don't

-widely-lauded works on Mexico, including the novel The
+on Mexico, including the novel The

-Last Prince of the Mexican Empire(Unbridled Books),
+Last Prince of the Mexican Empire (Unbridled Books),

 which was selected as a Library Journal Best Book of 2009